trisulnsm/dinodoc/trisuldocs/docs/ag/license/intro.md

 *Showing the Upload button used to install new license files*
 ![](images/machineid_value.png)

-### Alternate method: get Machine ID using command line
+### Alternate Method: Get Machine ID Using Command Line

 Using this alternate method to get the machine ID.
 Type the following command as send us its output.